<< Back to Works

 In Enūma Eliš, John Romi executes a rigorous structural compression of the Akkadian genesis sequence.

-The visual field is anchored by a strict topological grid, mathematically divided to index the seven original clay storage units of the ancient text.
+The visual field is anchored by a strict topological grid, mathematically divided into seven distinct rectangular volumes to directly index the seven original clay storage units of the ancient text.
 Rather than illustrating a mythological narrative, Romi constructs a central, high-density blue architectural entity that visually dominates the grid.
-To process the epic's vast data, he deploys his KTH engineering methodology: the original linguistic code is compressed into ten massive, elongated cuneiform wedges in sharp gold, pink, and deep blue.
-These are not painted symbols; they visually operate as literal load-bearing metallic hardware, physically piercing and stabilizing the blue matrix.
+To process the epic's vast data, he deploys his KTH engineering methodology: the original one-thousand-word linguistic code is executed through a precise mathematical cipher, compressed into ten massive, elongated cuneiform vectors in sharp gold, pink, and deep blue.

 Enūma Eliš - When The Heavens Above